ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 > **Tip**: The check keyword means that this may return an error but I do not want to handle it here - pass it further away (to the caller function, or if this is a top-level function - generate a runtime failure).

-Now, we can get our response from Twitter by just calling its tweet action.
-Replace the `response.setTextPayload("Hello Ballerina!\n");` in the `sayHello` resource with:
+Now, you can get the response from Twitter by calling the tweet function.
+Replace `response.setTextPayload("Hello Ballerina!\n");` in the `sayHello` resource with the following lines of code:

 ```ballerina
 twitter:Status st = check twitterClient->tweet(status);